The Queen 'shoved' Hollywood actor who later snubbed his OBE

 However, the most hilarious revelation was how the Queen indicates that she's over whoever she's talking to.
 “So she does this thing," he added, "where she shakes your hand and then when it's time to go, she just kind of shoves you away."

-Michael later returned his OBE, per BBC News (opens in new tab), in 2017 stating, "I just realized I'd be a hypocrite if I said the things I was going to say in the lecture about the nature of the relationship between Wales and the British state."
+Michael later returned his OBE, per BBC News, in 2017 stating, "I just realized I'd be a hypocrite if I said the things I was going to say in the lecture about the nature of the relationship between Wales and the British state."

 Considering how busy she can be, it's understandable that the Queen uses secret signals to help bring conversations to a close.
 Methods include a very nifty handbag trick and something including the Queen's rings - that if you see, may be a sign things aren't going well!

-She's an Irish journalist and writer with a background in creative writing, comedy, and TV production.
+Aoife is an Irish journalist and writer with a background in creative writing, comedy, and TV production.

-Formerly Aoife was a contributing writer at Bustle and her words can be found in the Metro, Huffpost, Delicious, Imperica, EVOKE and her poetry features in the Queer Life, Queer Love anthology.
+Formerly woman&home's junior news editor and a contributing writer at Bustle, her words can be found in the Metro, Huffpost, Delicious, Imperica and EVOKE.

-Outside of work you might bump into her at a garden center, charity shop, hot yoga studio, lifting heavy weights, or (most likely) supping/eating some sort of delicious drink/meal.
+Outside of work you might bump into her at a garden center, charity shop, yoga studio, lifting heavy weights, or (most likely) supping/eating some sort of delicious drink/meal.

 -